jimkring/Nuitka-Python/README.rst

 Our immediate goals are:

-[x] Windows: Add static linking (performance and lock down) [x] Windows: Reenable Windows 7 support (because why not) [x] LTO linking on Windows (performance and deployment size) [ ] Automatic patches for packages built from pip
+- ☑  Windows: Add static linking (performance and lock down)
+- ☑  Windows: Reenable Windows 7 support (because why not)
+- ☑  LTO linking on Windows (performance and deployment size)
+- ☑  Automatic patches for packages built from pip
-[ ] Support all major packages and provide upstream guidance.
+- ☐  Support all major packages and provide upstream guidance.

 Installation
 ============